 - changes to the programme or module learning outcomes that will significantly change the nature of the programme or module

-- changes to the learning and teaching activities and the assessment activities for a programme that will change the KIS report for that programme by more than 10% or below the minimum expectations set by the University.
+- changes to the learning and teaching activities and the assessment activities for a programme that will significantly change how the programme is being delivered or assessed.

 - All proposals/changes not included in 1.2.1 are considered minor and are subject to the approval of the School AD(T) on behalf of CSC, using the Minor Changes to Programme Specifications form available from the Annual Update webpage for programmes and the proposal form within the Online Module Update and Approval System for modules.